A Message From the Dean

 Help for Entrepreneurs Through COVID-19

 The Deming Center for Entrepreneurship is helping entrepreneurs and small businesses during this crisis by providing connections to mentors, insights from our faculty, and eventually through student support on projects.
 Learn more.

 More Ways to Help

 The HumanKind network connects volunteers with local organizations and individuals seeking aid.
 They help bridge the university community across Colorado and those who have been impacted by the COVID-19.

 The University of Denver is partnering with other universities across Colorado to create a program to connect essential jobs and essential workers.
 Their mission is help stabilize the economy by filling essential jobs with those out of work due to the coronavirus pandemic.

-CU Boulder and Leeds are hosting a new series of webinars featuring relevant, informative commentary from a variety of world-renowned faculty and alumni from disciplines across CU Boulder.
+CU Boulder and Leeds are hosting a sixth series of webinars featuring relevant, informative commentary from a variety of world-renowned faculty and alumni from disciplines across CU Boulder.
 Each presentation will provide frank and timely insights for life during and after the pandemic from their specific lens.
 View previous COVID-19 webinars here.

 COVID-19 Webinar Series 6 Lineup